-round: Each participant tells their name and shares what motivates them to participate in this home round: All participants are tasked with identifying the emotion(s) they individually associate with home.

-round: Each participant presents their visualised.
+- round: Each participant tells their name and shares what motivates them to participate in this home activism - round: Each participant shares the story behind their "thing" and the other participants witness and explore the story about home. - round: All participants are tasked with identifying the emotion(s) they individually associate with home. - round: Each participant presents their sense of home, and the other participants suggest how the feeling can be visualised.